evanx/redex/README.md

 - dequeuer - pops a message from a Redis queue, and dispatches this message internally.
 - compacter - eliminate messages from a queue.

+We implement a number of generally useful built-in processors, but the idea is that custom ones can be implemented and used in your deployment.

 ## Configuration

 Each processor is configured via a YAML file in the Redix `configDir`

-The naming convention of the processor is its class, dot, its distinguishing name e.g. `FileImporter.default`
+The naming convention of the processor e.g. `FileImporter.default` is: its class, dot, its distinguishing name, to allow multiple instances of the same processor, configured for different purposes.

 ## Examples